Every seafood lover and chef deserves the right equipment to prep their favorite fish; that includes a quality knife for fish filleting.

 - Includes PerfectFit Dalstrong sheath and PLU leather outdoor sheath

 The Rada Cutlery fish fillet knife offers a fairly simple design with a black, quadruple-ridged handle and a slender, slightly curved, beveled-edge blade.
-Best of all, it’s priced in the $20-range, currently on sale on Amazon – usually with free shipping.
+Best of all, it’s priced in the lower price range of our list.
 Typically, knives on the affordable end like this fillet knife are often made in China; however, this one is American made, illustrating that it is assembled with quality elements.

 According to Rada Cutlery, this fillet knife is particularly suitable for fishermen as it offers a flexible and lightweight design with surgical-grade steel and a sturdy, leather sheath for suitable storage.
 While it’s not primarily a boning knife, the manufacturers claim that this could also be a suitable knife for removing bones from meat.
 For extra versatility, the Rada Cutlery 12 1/4-inch Fillet Knife offers a non-slip grip to ensure you can have an adequate clench on your fillet knife in even wet environments.